JosefinE7/MS4_FR_Store/README.md

 1. Click the media folder.
 1. Click Upload.
 1. Click Add files.
-1.Select all images and then click Open.
+1. Select all images and then click Open.
 1. Then click Next.
 1. Under Manage Public permissions pick Grant public read access to this object.
 1. Click Next.